JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 If dependencies with webpack have to be installed from NPM it begs the question; what about dependencies that are already included in the project and are not available on NPM.

 For instance, this project is intended to work with a shiny application which comes bundled with jQuery, and the shiny JavaScript library.
-First, the shiny javaScript library is not available on NPM and second installing it would result in duplicating dependencies which hardly sounds like a best practice.
+First, the shiny javaScript library is not available on NPM.
+Second installing it would result in duplicating dependencies which is hardly best practice.
 Thankfully webpack comes with a simple mechanism to handle these cases; external dependencies can be added to the configuration file under `externals`.

 ```js
 module.exports = {